JeschkeLab/DeerLab/docsrc/source/api/fitmultigauss.rst

 -----------------------------

-Optional Arguments
+Additional Settings
 =========================================

-Optional arguments can be specified by parameter/value pairs.
+Additional settings can be specified via name-value pairs.
 All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

-    P = fitmultigauss(args,'Property1',Value1,'Property2',Value2,...)
+    P = fitmultigauss(___,'Property1',Value1,'Property2',Value2,___)

 - ``'Background'`` - Parametric background model
     Function handle of the corresponding time-domain background model.